Blending the jungle and the coast, with a hefty slice of ruins thrown in, Tulum is a popular destination on the Mayan Riviera.

 Another boutique hotel for you now.
 Tulum is a popular location for digital nomads thanks to its excellent weather and reasonable cost of living.
 This boutique hotel offers digital nomads the opportunity to work in comfort and socialise with others, without being in a noisy and rowdy setting.

-When it’s time to close your laptop for the day, you can chill out in a hammock or lower yourself into the external bathtub with a cocktail!
+When it’s time to close your laptop for the day, you can chill out in a hammock or lower yourself into the outdoor garden tub with a cocktail!

 Most Unique Airbnb in Tulum | Villa Vidrio by Los Amigos